abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

         m.ring()
 ```

-Your don't have to touch your Main Logic anymore if you want to add a new type of Mobile.
+You don't have to touch your Main Logic anymore if you want to add a new type of Mobile.

-> Ultimate endgoal is object creation.
-Simple Factory just provides a different way to do create the same object, in a way that is more future-proof.
+> Ultimate end goal is object creation.
+Simple Factory just provides a different way to create the same object, in a way that is more future-proof.

 ## Factory Method Pattern